jempe/mpc/README.md

-# MPC - Media Private Collection
+# MPC - My Private Collection

 MPC is a web based media player that allows you to manage and stream your video library.
 It includes features such as video scanning, and remote control.